JuliaAI/MLJ.jl/docs/src/composing_models.md

 wrapped_ridgeI = @from_network WrappedRidgeI(ridge=ridge_model) <= yhat
 ```

-Any MLJ workflow can be applied to this composite model:
+Any MLJ work-flow can be applied to this composite model:

 ```julia
 julia> params(wrapped_ridgeI)